elucian/bee/draft/recursion.md

 **Example1**
 ```
---this function is not optimized:
+-- this rule is not optimized:
 rule fact(n ∈ N) => (r ∈ N)
   when (n = 0)
     alter r := 1